semaphoreci/semaphore/docs/docs/using-semaphore/languages/ruby.md

 ## Overview

-Ruby interpreter are pre-installed in the Semaphore environment.
+The Ruby interpreters are pre-installed in the Semaphore environment.
 You can switch the active interpreter using [sem-version](../../reference/toolbox#sem-version).
 You may also use Docker images.

 ## How to select Ruby version {#switch}